 1. OVERLOAD AND ADAPTATION

-→ Running the same lap every week in the same speed is not going to make you any faster.
+→ Running the same lap every week at the same speed is not going to make you any faster.

 Your body cannot be stressed endlessly.
-At some point, it needs time and energy to not only repair instant damage after training, but also recover fully and most of all, adapt.
-Recovery is often forgotten or ignored out of fear to loose form.
+At some point, it needs time and energy to not only repair instant damage after training but also recover fully and most of all, adapt.
+Recovery is often forgotten or ignored out of fear to lose form.
 Yes, technically speaking, your performance capacity diminishes during a rest week.
-But the benefits of adaptation leading to overcompensation far outweigh this slight, often unmeasurable, decrease in form.
+However, the benefits of adaptation leading to overcompensation far outweigh this slight, often unmeasurable, decrease in form.

 → Ever heard of anyone successfully preparing for a fast Ironman by playing soccer?
 Though the running part in soccer will give you something of a basis that might (or might not) help you through the distance, you will surely struggle with the swim.